nawinasokan/Smart_Ai/README.md

   Select from different AI modes like:
   - **Code Summary**: Paste your code to get an instant summary or explanation.
   - **Custom Email Generator**: Enter a prompt or scenario, and Smart AI crafts a complete email.
-  - **General Prompt Mode**: Input any text prompt and receive a creative or informative output.
+  - **General Prompt Mode**: Input any text prompt and receive a creative or informative output

 - 🎨 **User-Friendly Interface**:
   Clean and responsive design using: